-The audit committee of our Board of Directors has appointed RSM US LLP as our independent accountants for 2016.
-We expect a representative of our independent accountants to attend the 2016 Annual Meeting of Stockholders.
+The audit committee of our Board of Directors has appointed RSM US LLP as our independent registered public accounting firm for 2017.
+We expect a representative of RSM US LLP to attend the 2017 Annual Meeting of Stockholders.
 Such representative will have an opportunity to make a statement if he or she desires to do so and will be available to respond to appropriate questions.